robwierzbowski/eslint-robBnB/README.md

 };

 const config = [
-  // The robBnBConfig is an array of config objects and must be spread into
+  // robBnBConfig is an array of config objects and must be spread into the
-  // the ESLint flat config
+  // ESLint flat config
   ...robBnBConfig,

   // Your custom configuration